wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

 -----------------------------------------

 .. image:: images/how-to-wire-a-robot/layout.jpg
-  :alt: Shows a basic wiring layout.
+  :alt: A basic wiring layout.

 Lay out the components on the board.
 An example layout is shown in the image above.

 .. image:: images/how-to-wire-a-robot/ziptie.png
   :alt: Using zipties to secure components down.

 Fasten Components
 -----------------